 We have a team whose job is to plan some great events for you to attend and meet other international students.
 These include:

-- The twice-weekly International Café, a social meetup that celebrates cultural diversity (Tuesdays and Thursdays)
+- The twice-weekly International Café, a social meetup that celebrates cultural diversity.
+There’s a theme each week to help you get the most out of our student experience (Tuesdays and Thursdays)

 - International Drop-Ins (every Wednesday), where we offer useful advice on everything from cooking on a budget to dealing with culture shock